antonigoles/antonigoles/README.md

 | F#  | Nie | TODO |

-(this "aboutme" page is only for my fellow poles)
+(this "aboutme" page is for my fellow polish people only)